 The force of a truck accident impact can lead to internal system damage like collapsed lungs, organ bruising, or perforation, which can be fatal without immediate medical intervention.

-Unfortunately, burns are more common in truck accidents than they are in crashes involving passenger vehicles.
-Trucks may carry volatile materials, and there is also a greater risk of rupturing a car’s fuel tank from the impact, which can lead to vehicle fires.
+Unfortunately, burn injuries are more common in trucking accidents than they are in crashes involving passenger vehicles.
+Tractor-trailer trucks may carry volatile materials, and there is also a greater risk of rupturing a car’s fuel tank from the impact, which can lead to vehicle fires.
 Burns require a long recovery time and can be extremely painful.

 You’re much more likely to survive a truck accident when using safety measures like airbags and seatbelts.
 Unfortunately, the sheer force of these collisions can lead to injuries caused by these devices.
 Airbag deployment can cause concussions, and seatbelts can cause injuries to the shoulder or torso.

-The majority of truck accidents are due to driver error, though there are often many factors at play.
+The majority of truck accidents are due to commercial truck driver error, though there are often many factors at play.
 The following may play a role in a serious truck accident:

-Drivers of large trucks are ten times more likely to be the main cause of a truck accident than any other factors like inclement weather, vehicle performance, or road conditions, according to a recent study from the FMCSA.
+Commercial truck drivers are ten times more likely to be the main cause of a trucking accident than any other factors like inclement weather, vehicle performance, or road conditions, according to a recent study from the FMCSA.
 In fact, a driver’s action or inaction was responsible for a whopping 88% of all reported truck crashes.

 Some of the most common culprits leading to driver error include abuse of prescription or non-prescription drugs, violating traffic laws, distraction, and unfamiliarity with the geographical area.
-However, the leading cause of truck accidents due to driver error is fatigue, according to the FMCSA.
+However, the leading cause of truck wrecks is truck driver fatigue, according to the FMCSA.

 The liable party for a trucking accident in West Virginia is the one legally responsible for paying damages.
 The liable party is the person or entity that caused the trucking accident due to his or her negligence.
 Many cases involve more than one liable party sharing fault for the incident, such as a trucking company for improperly training the driver and a product manufacturer for producing bad brakes.
 The following parties could all be potential defendants in a truck accident claim: